Bryston BDP-3 Digital Media Player

 The app gives information on every conceivable parameter and even makes system logs easily accessible.
 Rather than describing all the possible functions and services, I will focus on the ones that I find most relevant: local playback and Roon Ready.

 By the way, if all this starts to sound complicated, rest assured that if things get messed up, all settings can be reset using the BDP-3’s front panel display and buttons, so you are always in control, even if the network is acting up.
 And should you run into issues that you cannot solve yourself then you can permit Bryston personnel to access the BDP-3 via its Service Mode.

 After having activated the desired services such as Roon and/or MPD, the only remaining setting to make is to choose which outputs to use.
-You can select either or both of the inputs on the Audio Devices tab of the Bryston app.
-Do note that Roon has its own output section via the Roon Service in the Bryston app, independent from the outputs selected on the Audio Devices tab, where similar settings can be made.
-It works like this on all Roon devices and it is just something to be aware of.
+You can select either or both of the outputs on the Audio Devices tab of the Bryston app.
+Something well worth noting is that Roon has its own output section via the Roon Service in the Bryston app, independent from the outputs selected on the Bryston app’s Audio Devices tab.

 Above: overall audio devices settings.
 Below: Roon audio devices settings, reached via the Roon Service.